Skip to main content

 4. Review and approve the requested permissions

-5. OAuth window closes → You automatically return to the credential panel
+5. OAuth window closes → You return to the credential panel

 For API Key Providers (Smartlead, OpenAI, etc.)

-1. Get your API key from the provider's website (usually in Settings → API Keys)
+1. Get your API key from the provider's website (usually Settings → API Keys)

 2. Paste the API key into the credential panel